macziolkowski/event-application-form/README.md

 Simple application form.
-You have to run 'npm install' command twice in folder 'Client' and 'Server' To run type command
+You have to run 'npm install' command in both folders: 'Client' and 'Server'.
+To run type command:
 ```
 npm start
 ```
 in "Client" folder.
-To run the server types
+To run the server type:
 ```
 nodemon
 ```